Peter Occil

 great very good, fantastic, terrific, remarkable, magnificent, excellent, splendid, wonderful, superb Words of very positive sentiment.

-happen occur, manifest, produce itself, present itself, take place, unfold, come about, come to pass.
+happen occur, take place, unfold, come about, manifest, produce itself, present itself, come to pass.
 Inspired by E. Bernal.

 including [something] [something] among them, among them [something], above all [something], [something] included, especially [something], even [something], inclusive of [something].
 Inspired by E. Bernal.